aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## Introduction

 This example is meant to explore using AVD with an L2LS (Layer 2 Leaf Spine) Topology.
 The example topology shown below contains 2 Spines and 2 Leaf Pairs.
 The L2LS Fabric is purely Layer 2 with no routing of SVIs in the Fabric.
-In a later example, L3 routing functionality will be introduced on the Spines.
+Later we will add in L3 routing functionality to this example`.

 ![Figure: Arista L2LS physical topology](images/pure_L2LS_topo.png)